TomWalsh11/machine-learning-projects/README.md

 # Structure

-Each folder contains data used for the project and a .py script.
+Each folder contains dataset(s) used for the project and .py scripts containing the project code.